 Backing up this theory is the Galaxy Buds 2 product code, SM-R177.
 This puts it a lot closer to the Samsung Galaxy Buds (SM-R170) and Galaxy Buds Plus (SM-R175) than the Galaxy Buds Live (SM-R180) and Galaxy Buds Pro (SM-R190).

-Unveiling the Galaxy Buds 2 in the second half of 2021 would likely put it in direct competition with the Apple AirPods 3, though nothing is official there either.
+Unveiling the Galaxy Buds 2 in the second half of 2021 would likely put it in direct competition with the AirPods 3, though nothing is official there either.
+The OnePlus Buds Pro, however, is confirmed to release on September 1.

 Even from the relatively small leaks thus far, we can determine certain Galaxy Buds 2 features.
 For instance, the phrase "supportMultiConnection="true" appears in the aforementioned APK teardown, and points towards multipoint support: a feature that would let it connect to several Bluetooth devices simultaneously, making it faster to switch between them.